intel-analytics/ipex-llm-tutorial/ch_6_GPU_Acceleration/6_3_GPU_Whisper-medium.md

 Once you have optimized the Whisper model using IPEX-LLM with INT4 optimization and loaded the Whisper processor, you are ready to begin transcribing the audio through model inference.

-Let's start with the English audio file `audio_en.wav`.
+Let's start with the English audio file `audio_en.wav`, taken from [voxpopuli](https://huggingface.co/datasets/facebook/voxpopuli) dataset.
 Before we feed it into Whisper processor, we need to extract sequence data from raw speech waveform:

 ```python
 import librosa